Chapter 6 – USCIS Hearing and Judicial Review

 Hearing Request Treated as a Motion to Reopen

-USCIS treats an untimely request for a hearing as a motion to reopen if the applicant presents new facts and evidence, and the request is based on any of the following criteria:
+USCIS treats an untimely request for a hearing as a motion to reopen if the applicant presents new facts and evidence.
+If the application or petition was denied due to abandonment, the request must be filed with evidence that the decision was in error because:

 Hearing Request Treated as a Motion to Reconsider